What I Learned From Our Mid-Year Review

 We are using Easy Peasy Computer, I love that she talks about internet safety and walks them through each section.

-They children thought this was going to be terrible, as they have hated every single coding/computer course they have attempted.
+The children thought this was going to be terrible, as they have hated every single coding/computer course they have attempted.

 They are actually liking it. =)

 We do this once a week, and they are pretty much on track.
-However, they need to work on their typing so we will be returning to Typingweb.com and do that for 15-20 minutes a day.
+However, they need to work on their typing so we will be returning to Typingweb.com and doing that for 15-20 minutes a day.

 Art: